jkedra/jkedra.github.io/_posts/2015/2015-02-06-first-post.md

 Considering above I moved to blogging instead, and choose [Blogspot] as my platform.
-I created a couple of posts during over a year but soon I discovered this is not my choice.
+I created a couple of posts during over a year but soon I discovered it is rather not my preference.
 Blogspot was too heavy for me, too slow, too stiff.
-I could not breath.
-And despite I usually like Google products (it is owned by Google) I did not like [Blogspot] at all.
+I could not take a breath.
+And despite I usually like with what Google comes with (it is owned by Google) I did not like [Blogspot] at all.

 Recently I have found [Jekyll], it is static website rendered